 LIVE MUSIC VENUE

-The Live flamenco (sometimes with jazz elements) is every Sunday at Mar d’Amura at 19.30h.
-A post-gig jam session started with musicians including Roqui Albero, Javi Forner, David Gadea and Vicent Macián.
+Sometimes there is live flamenco on Sundays at Mar d’Amura at 19.30h.
+A post-gig jam session started with musicians including Roqui Albero, Javi Forner, Russ Van Den Berg, David Gadea and Vicent Macián.
 Some flamenco singers, including Vicente y Juan Torres (canto), Ramón Giménez (canto) and Johnny Bizárraga have joined in.
 They are local lads from Cabanyal, starting out in the world of flamenco.
 Percussionist Sergio Martinez proposed that this become a weekly project and since then we have been privileged to enjoy the artistry of wonderful musicians like Perico Sambeat, Tomás de los Cariños, Juan de Pilar, Juan José Amador, Mateo Castro, Helena Feenstra, Alba Díaz, Ricardo Osorno, Eric Benavent, Chicho Leo, Dario Piccioni, Ales Cesarini, Ginés Rodríguez and more.
-The live flamenco sessions are from 19.30h every Sunday and are run by Sergio Martínez.
 There are more varied genres like Mediterranean music shows some Wednesdays from 20h.
 See their Facebook page for updates…

 Tel:96 122 73 24

 Wednesday & Thursday: 19.30h -00.30h